From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 The results for several entrance exams across the country have been declared.

-The results for JEE mains Session 4 and the JEE Advanced exams were declared recently.
-The MHT CET, NEET UG exam results will be declared soon.
+The results for JEE mains Session 4, MHT CET and the JEE Advanced exams were declared recently.
+The NEET UG/PG exam results will be declared soon.

 We have collated the schedule for various entrance tests for your perusal